Finish your book in the Book Lab, a place of experimentation and accountability.

 Four One-Day Classes

-You may register for one free one- or two-session class per quarter over four quarters.
+You may register for one free one-session class per quarter over four quarters.
 Exclusions apply for some visiting writers.

 Students receive a full manuscript read by a second, outside reader.